SamShowalter/Python-Archive/README.md

 # Python-Archive
-Material I used while learning Python.
+Materials I used while learning Python.
 Maybe they will help you too.